-Categorizing Drug Safety During Pregnancy
+Categorizing Drug Safety

 The first choice to treat a sleep disorder in a pregnant woman is to use lifestyle changes to help relieve the condition and avoid all medications.
 For those suffering from insomnia, a treatment with cognitive behavioral therapy for insomnia (CBTi) may be effective.
 Even in RLS, a variety of changes can lead to relief without resorting to medication.

 In severe conditions, some medication must be used with caution.
 The concern is that many medications have not been tested in large numbers of women.
 No one wants to cause a birth defect.
-Drugs that do so are called teratogenic (literal translation = "monster forming").
+Drugs that do so are called teratogenic (literal translation is "monster forming").
 Therefore, many studies are not done in pregnant women because even a small risk is not deemed to be acceptable.
 Nevertheless, experience and studies in animals have given us some guidance on medication safety in pregnancy.

 The following classification of the effects of medications during pregnancy is used:

-Category B: Animal studies have not indicated a fetal risk but no controlled studies in pregnant women exist, or animal studies have shown an adverse fetal effect that is not confirmed in controlled studies in women in the first trimester.
+• Category B: Animal studies have not indicated a fetal risk but no controlled studies in pregnant women exist, or animal studies have shown an adverse fetal effect that is not confirmed in controlled studies in women in the first trimester.
 There is no evidence in later trimesters.

-Category C: Animal studies have shown adverse fetal events, but no controlled studies in pregnant women exist, or studies in humans and animals are not available; thus, the medication is given if potential benefit outweighs the risk.
+• Category C: Animal studies have shown adverse fetal events, but no controlled studies in pregnant women exist, or studies in humans and animals are not available; thus, the medication is given if the potential benefit outweighs the risk.

-Category D: Risk to fetus is present, but benefits may outweigh the risk if a life-threatening or serious disease exists.
+• Category D: Risk to fetus is present, but benefits may outweigh the risk if a life-threatening or serious disease exists.

-Category X: Studies in animals or humans show fetal abnormalities; the drug is contraindicated for pregnant women.
+• Category X: Studies in animals or humans show fetal abnormalities; the drug is contraindicated for pregnant women.

-Medication Use for Sleep Disorders in Pregnancy
+Medication Use for Sleep Disorders

 Using the categories outlined above, medications for the treatment of the most common sleep disorders during pregnancy can be grouped.
 These conditions include insomnia, RLS, narcolepsy, and parasomnias.
-The safety of drugs decreases as you move from Category B to Category C to Category D and, finally, to Category X. Consider the sleeping medications available during pregnancy for each of the following conditions:
+The safety of drugs decreases as you move from Category B to Category C to Category D and, finally, to Category X.

 Insomnia